 SECTION 2.
-DEFINITIONS As Used In this Code:
+DEFINITIONS

-- (1) "Authority" means the Metropolitan Atlanta Rapid Transit Authority, including its Board members, officers and employees. - (2) "Board member" means any member of the Board of Directors of the Authority. - (3) "Business" means a corporation, a partnership, proprietor, or any other person or organization carrying on an enterprise for profit. - (4) "Censure" is a formal vote of a majority of the Board of Directors on a resolution disapproving of a member's conduct. - (5) "Confidential Information" means information regarding the Authority's activities that is not available to the public and that, if disclosed to a person, business or contractor other than a Board member, officer or employee, would likely provide such person, business or contractor with an advantage in any transaction with the Authority or otherwise be detrimental to the operation of the Authority. - (6) "Consultant" means any person who is retained, designated, or specially-employed to render services of a technical or professional nature for or on behalf of the Authority whether paid or unpaid, and who has personal or private employment other than the Authority and who, by virtue of his/her relationship with the Authority, is in a position to influence management decisions or has access to confidential information.
+1. "Authority" means the Metropolitan Atlanta Rapid Transit Authority, including its Board members, officers and employees.

+2. "Board member" means any member of the Board of Directors of the Authority.

+3. "Business" means a corporation, a partnership, proprietor, or any other person or organization carrying on an enterprise for profit.

+4. "Censure" is a formal vote of a majority of the Board of Directors on a resolution disapproving of a member's conduct.

+5. "Confidential Information" means information regarding the Authority's activities that is not available to the public and that, if disclosed to a person, business or contractor other than a Board member, officer or employee, would likely provide such person, business or contractor with an advantage in any transaction with the Authority or otherwise be detrimental to the operation of the Authority.

+6. "Consultant" means any person who is retained, designated, or specially-employed to render services of a technical or professional nature for or on behalf of the Authority whether paid or unpaid, and who has personal or private employment other than the Authority and who, by virtue of his/her relationship with the Authority, is in a position to influence management decisions or has access to confidential information.
 The term "Consultant" shall be deemed to include, but is not limited to, the Authority's General Engineering Consultant, its Planning and Technical Advisors, its General Counsel, its Financial Adviser and its independent certified public accountants.
-Board members, officers and employees of the Authority are not considered consultants. - (7) "Contract" means any lease, claim, account, or demand against or agreement with any person, whether express or implied, verbal or in writing. - (8) "Direct Interest" means and includes the holding or possession of any direct ownership interest in any property or business or the holding of any real or beneficial use of such property or business, including any interest owned or held by the spouse of the official or employee if such interest in held jointly or as tenants in common. - (9) "Employee" means any person holding a position in the service of the Authority for which they are paid, whether full time or part time.
-All employees of the Authority are expected to adhere to the provisions of the MARTA Code of Ethics and individuals who perform any of the following functions should be especially familiar with all of the Code provisions: - 1.
-Exercise significant management discretion; or - 2.
-Have access to confidential Information; or - 3.
-Are in a position to influence contracting decisions; or - 4.
-Have supervisory control or an inspection or audit function with respect to contract performance or in relation to contract disputes. - (10) "Employment" means any rendering of services on request. - (11) "Immediate family" means an individual and his/her spouse, and their parents, children, brothers and sisters. - (12) "Interest" means any direct or indirect pecuniary or material benefit held by or accruing to a
+Board members, officers and employees of the Authority are not considered consultants.

+7. "Contract" means any lease, claim, account, or demand against or agreement with any person, whether express or implied, verbal or in writing.

+8. "Direct Interest" means and includes the holding or possession of any direct ownership interest in any property or business or the holding of any real or beneficial use of such property or business, including any interest owned or held by the spouse of the official or employee if such interest in held jointly or as tenants in common.

+9. "Employee" means any person holding a position in the service of the Authority for which they are paid, whether full time or part time.
+All employees of the Authority are expected to adhere to the provisions of the MARTA Code of Ethics and individuals who perform any of the following functions should be especially familiar with all of the Code provisions:

+- a.
+Exercise significant management discretion; or - b.
+Have access to confidential Information; or - c.
+Are in a position to influence contracting decisions; or - d.
+Have supervisory control or an inspection or audit function with respect to contract performance or in relation to contract disputes. - 10.
+"Employment" means any rendering of services on request.

+11. "Immediate family" means an individual and his/her spouse, and their parents, children, brothers and sisters.

-Board member, officer, or employee as a result of a contract or transaction which is or may become the subject of an official act or actions by or with the Authority.
-Unless otherwise provided, the term "interest" does not include any remote interest.
+12. "Interest" means any direct or indirect pecuniary or material benefit held by or accruing to a Board member, officer, or employee as a result of a contract or transaction which is or may become the subject of an official act or actions by or with the Authority.
+Unless otherwise provided, the term "interest" includes all Direct Interests and does not include any remote interest.
 For the purpose of this code, a person shall be deemed to have an interest in transactions involving: